 When Do You Get Ball In Hand In Pool?

 The rules for ball in hand differ depending on the ruleset you’re following.
 8 ball pool has 3 major rule sets: bar rules, APA rules, and BCA rules.
-Bar rules aren’t an official ruleset but they tend to be pretty similar across most bars.
-In addition to 8 ball billiards rule sets, there are also other games such as 9-ball pool and cutthroat pool.
-So, it’s really hard to answer the question, when do you get ball in hand in pool?
+Bar rules aren’t an official ruleset but tend to be similar across most bars and home rules.
+In addition to the three 8 ball billiards rule sets, there are other games such as 9-ball pool and cutthroat pool.
+So, it’s tough to answer the question, when do you get ball in hand in pool?

-Ball in hand means that you can put the cue ball anywhere you want on the table.
-This makes it a lot easier for your opponent when you make a mistake and give them ball in hand.
+Ball in hand means you can put the cue ball anywhere on the table.
+This makes it way easier for your opponent when you make a mistake and give them ball in hand.

-In this article, I’m going to cover the basic rules for ball in hand in 8-ball pool.
+In this article, we’ll cover the basic ball in hand rules for 8-ball pool.
 In later articles, I’ll cover the rules for 9-ball pool and cutthroat.

 Related Posts: Cutthroat Pool Rules